Last Updated on June 20, 2022

 Without question, there are exciting future opportunities for those brave enough to think outside of the box on ways to collaborate to bridge these two huge industries.
-Considering that esports can now be viewed on ESPN and legally gambled on, it’s only a matter of time before esports becomes a significant part of popular culture.
+Considering that esports can now be viewed on ESPN and legally gambled on, esports has quickly become a significant part of popular culture.

 Traditional sports management degrees provide a foundation in the business principles of the sports industry as a whole.
 However, completing a degree specifically focusing on esports may open even more doors for aspiring esports professionals.
 There are an increasing number of degree programs available to students who know they want to pursue careers in esports.
 Be sure to check out the listings at the bottom of this guide to learn about colleges and universities that offer esports degrees.

 Companies in the Esports space are very much like traditional sports organizations in roles that they hire for.
 These organizations need people with a background in finance, accounting, sales, HR, and the other building blocks of a successful company.
-However, there are many roles that are less commonly filled in a “typical” company.
+However, there are many roles that are less commonly filled in traditional industries.

 - Player Manager – A player manager would be working with players and streams and handling day to day operations.
 A successful player manager has leadership and organizational skills, can establish goals, stick to a schedule, and keep those they are managing motivated and engaged.
 Every organization varies, but a player manager could be responsible for things like managing social media and marketing content, organizing travel, and effectively communicating and collaborating with relevant stakeholders.